angulardart/site-angulardart/src/angular/guide/template-syntax.md

 The directive calls `StreamController.add(payload)` to fire an event, passing in a message payload, which can be anything.
 Parent directives listen for the event by binding to this property and accessing the payload through the `$event` object.

-Consider a `HeroDetailComponent` that presents hero information and responds to user actions.
+Consider a `HeroComponent` that presents hero information and responds to user actions.
-Although the `HeroDetailComponent` has a delete button it doesn't know how to delete the hero itself.
+Although the `HeroComponent` has a delete button it doesn't know how to delete the hero itself.
 The best it can do is raise an event reporting the user's delete request.

-Here are the pertinent excerpts from that `HeroDetailComponent`:
+Here are the pertinent excerpts from that `HeroComponent`:

 <?code-excerpt "lib/src/hero_component.dart (template)" region="template-1" title?>
 ```